benjaminqcox/imagecolouriser/README.md

 If you re-enter the image the algorithm will attempt again and hopefully be more accurate.

+Is there any way to report bugs?

+Yes, click here [here](https://github.com/benjaminqcox/imagecolouriser/issues/new) or contact the team directly at timepieceteam@gmail.com

 How does it work?

 We trained a machine learning library called openCV on black and white versions of colour images